-5.1.
-The SDEF Domain Type Database
+5.1 The SDEF domain type database

 An important area in systolic array research is that of accessing external data.
-In W2, external data appear as elements of arrays in shared memory.
-In Hearts, data are kept in files composed of fixed-size records.
-By knowing the index of the data, one can access data with a simple file seek.
+In W2, external data appears as elements of arrays in shared memory.
+In Hearts, data is kept in files composed of fixed size records.
+By knowing the index of the data, data can be accessed with a simple file seek.

-SDEF supports user-defined data types and allows the user to determine the format of data in files.
+SDEF supports user-defined data types, and allows the user to determine the format of data in files.
 The SDEF system includes a domain type database, and tools for adding to, deleting from, and modifying the domain type database.

-For every domain type that can be used in the SDEF system, the domain type database contains (1) a header file that defines the type for use in C programs, and (2) a set of I/O routines for that type.
-C's predefined types do not need a header file, and they have default I/O routines.
+For every domain type that can be used in the SDEF system, the domain type database contains 1) a header file that defines the type for use in C programs, and 2) a set of I/O routines for that type.
+C's predefined types do not need a header file, and have default I/O routines.
 The user however is free to create new I/O routines for C's predefined types.